This guidance provides information on repairing, altering or extending listed buildings.

 - Use traditional materials and techniques, replacing like with like (cast iron with cast iron; wrought iron with wrought iron).

 - Fully record the item before, during and after the work.

 - Repair should always be based on the fundamental principle of minimal disturbance.

 If your building has lost its ironwork, the Scarborough Borough Council wishes to encourage an historically accurate reinstatement of the railings.
-Old photographs, plans or fragments of railing at nearby properties are often a useful source of information.
-Fragments of original railings often survive behind street name plates which were not removed.
+Old photographs, plans or fragments of railings at nearby properties are often a useful source of information.
+Fragments of the original railings often survive behind street name plates which were not removed.

 Modern off-the-peg 'period' ironwork is often poorly designed, flimsy and not suitable for historic buildings.
 The planning department can advise you on an appropriate design.
 Grant aid may also be available for work proposed through the Scarborough or Whitby Town Scheme, the Conservation Area Improvement Scheme or the Whitby Architectural Features Scheme.
 The grant officer can advise you on the possibilities of grant aid in your case.

 On new developments in the conservation areas, the policy of Scarborough Borough Council is to encourage the incorporation of architectural ironwork where it is appropriate; high standards of design, appropriate to the character of the new building and the area will be expected.

 A good modern design which reflects and reinterprets original idioms rather than slavishly copying them may often be more appropriate than a poor reproduction of a 'period' design.
 Many off-the-peg period designs are often poorly detailed and executed copies of original designs and are in any case inappropriate in modern buildings.
 To achieve quality craftsmanship in the design and execution of architectural ironwork, the employment of a good designer and an artist-blacksmith is recommended.